July 24, 2023

 A stoplight chart includes the following components (but you don't have to include all of them!):

 Want to test it out?
-Use this template for reporting your next quantitative usability study!
+Use the template below for reporting your next quantitative usability study!

 When you review basics and practice (as I said, practice is critical), you will naturally feel more comfortable with the different components of usability testing.
 Although it is a more straightforward method, it is still worth mastering—the right way.